dfrappart/articles/podidentityjourney.md

 For that Azure pod identity relies on the following objects: (yes taken from the documentation page too :p)

 - AzureIdentity which is in our case the UAI living in Azure declared in Kubernetes control plane
-- AzureIdentityBinding which is the object inKubernetes API to bind a pod to an AzureIdentity (and thus an SAI) by the means of labels.
+- AzureIdentityBinding which is the object inKubernetes API to bind a pod to an AzureIdentity (and thus an UAI) by the means of labels.
 We will see that in details afterward
 - AzureAssignedIdentity which is an object in Kubernetes describing therelationship state between the two previous object

 And that's all for the basics objects.
 With that we start to get an idea on how to make those things work.
 The following schema aims to illustrate the link between our 2 differents control plane: